cjshearer/cweep/README.md

 ## Status

-PCB Layout: Still iterating on component placement.

 Firmware: Planning to use ZMK.

 Case & Plate: Planning on a thin, steel backplate for magnetic mounting.

-Power: Exploring solar panel options for battery charging.

 ## Bill of Materials (BOM)

-> [!NOTE]
-> This is a preliminary list of components needed for the keyboard.
-The final list may change as the design evolves.

 | Description | Count | Value | Source |
 |-------------|-------|-------|--------|